Jack-C-Lloyd/sorting/Readme.md

 ## Exercise 4

-Complete the static method `sortByNameContainsString` below to create a more reusable version of the sort from the previous exercise.
+Complete the static method `sortByNameContainsString` to create a more reusable version of the sort from the previous exercise.
 As before, this method should return -1 if the *full name* of `n1` contains the string but the full name of `n2` doesn't, 0 if both or neither contain the string, and 1